High Contrast Mode:

 Different Methods of Urodynamic Testing

 Urodynamic tests range from simple observation to precise measurements using medical instruments.
 The doctor will decide which type of urodynamic testing is best for you based on your personal health information, a physical exam, and the lower urinary tract symptoms that appear.
+For simple observation procedures, the doctor may record:

 • The length of time it takes to produce a urinary stream